Manufactured in the UK

 Nobody ever likes unblocking filters and screens.

-The uses for Rotorflush self-cleaning filters and submersible filterpumps™ are many and various.
-Farms, factories, and water treatment works use our filters.
-Water companies use our filters for sample preparation for water analysis, and to keep inlet screens clear.
-Farmers use our filters and filter pumps to recycle farmyard run-off.
-Others use our filters for keeping fountains running, for irrigation, or anywhere that dirty water needs to be pumped without blocking pumps and other equipment.
+Rotorflush self-cleaning filters are used on farms, in factories, at water treatment works, and in many other industrial sectors.
+For example, water companies use our filters for sample preparation for water analysis, and to keep inlet screens clear.
+Farmers use our filters and filter pumps to recycle farmyard run-off, or prevent irrigation equipment from blocking.
+Others use our filters for keeping fountains running, an anywhere that dirty water needs to be pumped without clogging equipment.

 So whether you are pumping out a tank or sump, taking water from a lake, pond, river, lagoon, or screening dirty water for irrigation, pumping back to land, sampling water for monitoring, moving industrial waste water or supplying a fountain or water feature, Rotorflush Filters Ltd has a product that will let you screen and pump simultaneously.

-Rotorflush self-cleaning suction intake filters and screens are available in many sizes from small 30 litres a minute pond filters to 2000 cubic metres per hour raw water intakes.
+Rotorflush self-cleaning suction intake filters and screens are available in many sizes from small 30-litres-a-minute pond filters to 2000 cubic metres per hour raw water intakes.
 If you need a self-cleaning strainer or filter for a surface pump you already have, then we need to know:

-• The flow rate you are pumping
+• The flow rate you are pumping (or the maximum flow rate if the flow through the screen is by gravity)

 • How finely you need to filter (top tip, always go for the largest size mesh you can get away with – reduces maintenance)